vitofod/picts_gif/README.md

 ```
 input_handler.py manages the input files.
 In my case the input files are [tdms](https://www.ni.com/it-it/support/documentation/supplemental/06/the-ni-tdms-file-format.html), an extension used by LabVIEW language.
 The purpose of the InputHandler class in input_handler.py is to open raw data from a certain format, preprocess them and return a dataframe (or more than one) of it.
 To increase code readability and versatility, the utilities.py library has been created, which contains a set of methods that perform specific tasks.
 At this point, animations can be created from the dataframe(s).
 Each animation is seen as a class of its own.
 In this repository you can find two plotting class that i have created, picts_spettrum_plot.py and pict_transient_plot.py, but the idea is that you can create complex animations as you like by joining as many of these classes as you want, following the structure of the class I created.

 The picts_spettrum_plot.py file manages the animation of the PICTS spectra graphs, while picts_transient_plot.py manages the animations of the current transients as a function of temperature.
 If you're wondering what I'm talking about, take a look further down to the 'EXTRA' section.
-The main.py file is actually the "runnable" of our code.
+The main.py file is actually the "executable" of our code and it is installed as an executable script called "picts_gif_start" during the installation procedure.
 Through a Command Line Interface it is able to manage inputs and outputs, providing a certain variety of options.
-You can create single animations, create multiple animations at the same time and save the created animations as a gif.
+You can create single animations, create multiple animations at the same time, save the created animations.
+Animations are saved as gifs.

 Following the installation of the project, as explained in the previous paragraph, you will find a directory on your disk called 'picts_gif'.
 The structure of the various sub-folders is as follows (I omit the directories created automatically and those ignored):

 ```